cryptodictionary/site/content/extracontent.md

 A pseudorandom generator that was notably used in Apple's OSX/macOS until Apple replaced it by its successor Fortuna.

-> Yarrow is a owering perennial with distintive at ower heads and lay leaves, like Queen Anne's Lae or wild arrot.
+> Yarrow is a owering perennial with distinctive at flower heads and lay leaves, like Queen Anne's Lae or wild arrot.
 Yarrow stalks have been used for divination in China sine the Hsia dynasty, in the seond millennium B.C.E.
 The fortuneteller would divide a set of 50 stalks into piles, then repeatedly use modulo arithmetic to generate two bits of random information (but with a nonuniform distribution)

 See *Fortuna*.